DevExpress/testcafe/docs/articles/blog/2020-07-27-testcafe-v1-9-0-released.md

 ---
 # TestCafe v1.9.0 Released

-We are happy to announce that a beta version of multiple window support ships with `v1.9.0`.
+We are happy to announce that multiple window support ships in a beta form with `v1.9.0`.

 <!--more-->